telekom-mms/web3-helm-charts/charts/layer-zero/README.md

 # layer-zero-chart

-Helm Chart for LayerZero
+layer-zero-chart is the Helm Chart used for deploying the [gasolina](https://github.com/LayerZero-Labs/gasolina).

-layer-zero-chart is the Helm Chart used for deploying the Layer Zero API.
-It contains a values.yaml which describes the basic configuration of a MultiversX client, independent of any deployment environment.
+It contains a values.yaml which describes the basic configuration of a gasolina client.

 ## Architecture